How to Configure a Shared Local Database and Improve Performance Using SQL Server Across Multiple Brokers

 Version: 7 and above

 Thinfinity Workspace uses a shared local database based on Absolute Database, a Delphi database engine.
 It is a compact, fast, robust and easy-to-use database engine designed to improve performance and manage multiple functionalities.
-Access and authentication profiles, enterprise logging, notifications, resource reservations, VDI management and identity provisioning are all centralized within this database.
+Access and authentication profiles, enterprise logging, notifications, resource reservations, VDI management, and identity provisioning are all centralized within this database.
 This setup ensures efficient data management and consistent operation across multiple brokers, optimizing user experience and system performance.

-The purpose of this article is to guide users on how to configure a shared local database and improve performance across multiple primary brokers by detailing the configuration steps for SQL Server, Windows Firewall and Thinfinity Workspace.
+The purpose of this article is to guide users on how to configure a shared local database and improve performance across multiple primary brokers by detailing the configuration steps for SQL Server, Windows Firewall, and Thinfinity Workspace.
+For the purposes of this document, we will show the configuration using SQL Server, but you may use other database software.

 I. Prerequisites